On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Preliminaries

-Probabilistic circuits (PCs) \citep{choi2020probabilistic} provide a unifying framework for a wide class of tractable probabilistic models, including arithmetic circuits \citep{darwiche2002logical}, sum-product Networks \citep{poon2011sum}, cutset networks \citep{rahman2014cutset}, probabilistic sentential decision diagrams \citep{kisa2014probabilistic}, and bounded-treewidth graphical models \citep{elidan2008learning,ChowLiu}. \begin{definition}[Probabilistic circuits] A probabilistic circuit (PC) \(\mathcal{C} := (\mathcal{G},\theta) \) represents a joint probability distribution \(p(\mathbf{X})\) over random variables \(\X\) through a directed acyclic graph (DAG) \(\mathcal{G}\) parameterized by \(\theta\).
-The DAG is composed of 3 types of nodes: leaf, product \(\otimes\), and sum nodes \(\oplus\).
-Every leaf node in \(\mathcal{G}\) is an input, Boolean indicator functions in this paper, and every internal node receives inputs from its children \(\inc(n)\).
-The scope of a given node, \(\phi(n)\), is the set of random variables as inputs to \(n\).
-Each node $n$ of a PC is recursively defined as:
+\begin{definition}[Probabilistic circuits] A probabilistic circuit (PC) \(\mathcal{C} := (\mathcal{G},\theta) \) represents a joint probability distribution \(p(\mathbf{X})\) over random variables \(\X\) through a directed acyclic graph (DAG) \(\mathcal{G}\) parameterized by \(\theta\).
+The DAG is composed of 3 types of nodes: leaf, product \(\otimes\), and sum \(\oplus\) nodes.
+Every leaf node in \(\mathcal{G}\) is an input, and every internal node receives inputs from its children \(\inc(n)\).
+The scope of a given node, \(\phi(n)\), is a recursively defined function which associates to each unit $n$ a subset of $\X$: for each non-input unit $n$, $\phi(n) = \cup_{c \in \inc(n)} \phi(c)$, and the scope of a leaf node is a single variable in $\X$.
+Naturally, the scope of the root node is $\X$.
+Each node $n$ of a PC is then recursively defined as: